DanielSnd/YarnNet/README.md

-# YNet _for Godot 4.2+_
+# YNet _for Godot 4.4+_

-A Godot 4.2+ Custom Module for making online multiplayer games.
+A Godot 4.4+ Custom Module for making online multiplayer games

 **Main Features:**
- - A custom multiplayer peer that uses a node.js socket.io server to connect players together in rooms and relay messages between them, including a way of retrieving room lists and room info from the server.
+ - **Middle-man Servers**: Uses a node.js socket.io, or an ENet server to connect players together in rooms and relay messages between them, including a way of retrieving room lists and room info from the server.
+No more worrying about NAT Punchthrough or Port Forwarding.
+ - **Simplified Connection API**: Easy one-line connection and room management
- - Custom RPC/Spawner/Synchronizer methods to replace godot's RPCs, MultiplayerSpawner and MultiplayerSynchronizer.
+ - **Custom RPC/Spawner/Synchronizer**: Methods to replace godot's RPCs, MultiplayerSpawner and MultiplayerSynchronizer.
 These custom implementations rely on synchronized numeric IDs instead of node paths.
-If a player doesn't currently have the desired parent node path for a networked node it will queue the spawn/synchronization calls until it does.

-I'm mostly doing this for my own personal use so things are messier than they probably should be, and I haven't been documenting things.
-I'll try to do some more documentation and add a demo if anyone wants to try it.

-# Getting Started

-You need to compile the module with Godot Engine (4.2+).
-When compiling use the argument `host_migration=no` so the module doesn't include the host migration code.
-The host migration code requires changes to godot engine itself (You can see those changes in my [fork here](https://github.com/godotengine/godot-proposals/issues/7912#issuecomment-1963170915) if you'd like to use host migration.)
+If a player doesn't
+ - **Buffered RPCs**: RPCs that persist and are sent to new players when they join
+ - **YSnapSyncer3D**: Smooth position/rotation synchronization with interpolation and extrapolation
+ - **Automatic Property Synchronization**: Real-time property updates across the network
+ - **Room-based Multiplayer**: Create and join rooms with automatic host migration (Host Migration requires modifications to godot source code.)

 ## How to compile with godot
 1. Download godot source